 Before deciding, you should also consult your attorney, not only for checking the legal documents presented to you for signature, but also to advise you of the legal consequences that the proposed transaction will have on you and your family, considering your particular circumstances.

-Article by Otto Low (Faure & Faure Inc. Consultant) in collaboration with Zane Meyer (Faure & Faure Inc. Director).
+Article by Otto Low (Faure & Faure Inc. Consultant) with technical assistance by Zane Meyer (Faure & Faure Inc. Director).

 For more information email firstname.lastname@example.org.